 We waved and yelled, trying to get their attention, but unable to hear a response.
 Finally, we saw their arms waving, but were they waving at us?
 Was this a solo skier?
 Was the rest of the party buried?
 We couldn’t see anyone else, and they were too far away to communicate with, short of waving frantically and shouting.

-We surveyed the sun-baked slope below, quickly coming to the mutual conclusion that attempting to ski the south side of the col towards the skier would be extremely risky to us, the skier, and potentially any of the rest of his party we could not see.
+We surveyed the sun-baked slope below.
+Our assessment was clear that attempting to ski the south side of the col towards the skier would be extremely dangerous.
+We would put the skier, and potentially any of the rest of his party we could not see at even greater hazard.
 There was a large section of the iso-thermal, heavily loaded slope that hadn’t slid yet that we would have to ski to descend.
-If we did, there was a highly likely chance that we would trigger a secondary slide, it would bury the person we would be trying to rescue, and potentially ourselves, and potentially his party.
+If we did, there was a good chance that we would trigger a secondary slide, it would bury the person we would be trying to rescue, and potentially ourselves & his party.

 I checked my phone and tried phoning 911 just in case… but no service ended that plan quickly.
-We knew we would not get any cell service until Castle Junction, a 3-hour ski out, and a 15-minute drive beyond that.
+We knew we would not get any cell service until Castle Junction, We still had a 3-hour ski-out, and a 15-minute drive beyond that.

 We returned to our gear at the col and prepared to descend.
-We were both feeling a little bit rattled after witnessing the involvement below us.
+Our nerves were feeling a little bit rattled after witnessing the involvement below us.
 Our confidence in the seemingly bomber snowpack was wavering, and we were both feeling quite nervous about the steep pitch of snow we were about to ride.
+This portion of the Mt.
+Whymper Ski Ascent is generally stable, but it’s always a bit nerve-wracking to stare down a big open alpine slope.

 I took a few cautious turns on the steepest roll of the slope.
 It felt good… just as bomber as it had felt on the ascent, with light sluffing, but none of the hot, wet snow we were most afraid of.
 Feeling more confident, I started to link up my turns, quickly reaching a sheltered point below the upper headwall, and signaled Shane to follow.